gupta-akhil-81/customers-v1-app/README.md

 4. Retrieve multiple customer entities from datastore
 5. Upload 100 new customer entities in one batch

-Interfacce details of all these APIs are described below.
+Interface details of all these APIs are described below.

 ### POST https://v1-dot-customers-dot-ikea-services-dev.appspot.com/customers
 Request Header: